 Roofing installation is an important process that requires careful planning.
 It involves the removal of old roofing materials, preparing the roof for new roofing material, and installing the shingles.
 During this process, homeowners should ensure a safe place for their children or pets to stay during the installation.
 They should also be available to help the contractor when needed.

-Amarillo Roofing Companies inspect the roof to determine the condition of the existing roofing system, including the roof deck, underlayment, flashing, and any other components.
+Roofing companies inspect the roof to determine the condition of the existing roofing system, including the roof deck, underlayment, flashing, and any other components.
 If necessary, the contractor will make any repairs or upgrades to the roof structure before proceeding with the installation.
 The underlayment is the layer that protects your roof from damage caused by wind, rain, and other elements.
 It also adds a clean surface for installing your roofing shingles.

 The underlayment of your roof is made of asphalt-saturated felt or modern synthetic materials.
 It covers your entire roof deck, as a secondary moisture barrier preventing wind-driven rain from entering the home.